ophub/amlogic-s9xxx-armbian/README.md

 ## Armbian Contributors

-First of all, thanks to [150balbes](https://github.com/150balbes) for the outstanding contributions and the solid foundation laid for using Armbian in Amlogic TV boxes.
-The [Armbian](https://github.com/armbian/build) system compiled here directly uses the latest source code from the official in real-time.
-The development ideas of the program come from tutorials from authors such as [ebkso](https://www.kflyo.com/howto-compile-armbian-for-n1-box).
-Thank you all for your dedication and sharing, allowing us to use the Armbian system in more boxes.
+First and foremost, thanks to [150balbes](https://github.com/150balbes) for the outstanding contributions and the solid foundation laid for running Armbian on Amlogic TV boxes.
+The [Armbian](https://github.com/armbian/build) system compiled here uses the latest official source code for real-time builds.
+The development approach is inspired by tutorials from authors such as [ebkso](https://www.kflyo.com/howto-compile-armbian-for-n1-box).
+Thanks to everyone's dedication and sharing, enabling Armbian to run on an ever-growing range of devices.

-The [u-boot](https://github.com/ophub/u-boot), [kernel](https://github.com/ophub/kernel) and other resources used in this system are mainly copied from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project, and some files are provided by users in [Pull](https://github.com/ophub/amlogic-s9xxx-armbian/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues) of projects such as [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt), [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian), [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic), [u-boot](https://github.com/ophub/u-boot) and [kernel](https://github.com/ophub/kernel).
-To thank these pioneers and sharers, from now on (this source code repository was created on `2021-09-19`), I have recorded it uniformly in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
-Thanks again to everyone for giving the box a new life and meaning.
+The [u-boot](https://github.com/ophub/u-boot), [kernel](https://github.com/ophub/kernel), and other resources used in this system are primarily sourced from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project.
+Some files have been contributed by users through [Pull Requests](https://github.com/ophub/amlogic-s9xxx-armbian/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues) in projects such as [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt), [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian), [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic), [u-boot](https://github.com/ophub/u-boot), and [kernel](https://github.com/ophub/kernel).
+To acknowledge these pioneers and contributors, all contributions since the repository's creation (`2021-09-19`) are recorded in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
+Thanks again to everyone for breathing new life and purpose into these devices.

 ## Other Distributions

-- The [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) project provides the `OpenWrt` system used in the box, which is also applicable to devices that support Armbian.
+- The [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) project provides the `OpenWrt` system for TV boxes, also applicable to Armbian-supported devices.
-- The [fnnas](https://github.com/ophub/fnnas) project provides the `FnNAS` system used in the box, which is also applicable to devices that support Armbian.
+- The [fnnas](https://github.com/ophub/fnnas) project provides the `FnNAS` system for TV boxes, also applicable to Armbian-supported devices.
-- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` system for more boxes such as Amlogic, Rockchip, and Allwinner, which is a benchmark in the box circle and recommended to use.
+- [unifreq](https://github.com/unifreq/openwrt_packit) has created `OpenWrt` systems for a wide range of Amlogic, Rockchip, and Allwinner devices, serving as a benchmark project in the community.
+Highly recommended.
-- [Scirese](https://github.com/Scirese/alarm) tested the production, installation, and use of `Arch Linux ARM` / `Manjaro` system in Android TV boxes, for details refer to the relevant instructions in his repository.
+- [Scirese](https://github.com/Scirese/alarm) has tested the build, installation, and usage of `Arch Linux ARM` / `Manjaro` systems on Android TV boxes.
+See his repository for details.
-- [7Ji](https://7ji.github.io/) has published some articles on reverse engineering and development on the Amlogic platform in his blog, such as installing the ArchLinux ARM system in the way of ArchLinux, an introduction to the boot mechanism of the Amlogic platform, etc. In his [ampart](https://github.com/7Ji/ampart) project, a partition tool is provided that can read and edit the Amlogic eMMC partition table and DTB internal partition, and can utilize 100% of eMMC space.
-The [amlogic-s9xxx-archlinuxarm](https://github.com/7Ji/amlogic-s9xxx-archlinuxarm) project provides the production and use method of `Arch Linux ARM` system.
-In the [YAopenvfD](https://github.com/7Ji/YAopenvfD) project, another openvfd daemon is provided.
+- [7Ji](https://7ji.github.io/) has published articles on reverse engineering and development for the Amlogic platform, covering topics such as installing ArchLinux ARM and analyzing the Amlogic boot mechanism.
+His [ampart](https://github.com/7Ji/ampart) project provides a partition tool for reading and editing Amlogic eMMC partition tables and DTB partitions, enabling 100% utilization of eMMC space.
+The [amlogic-s9xxx-archlinuxarm](https://github.com/7Ji/amlogic-s9xxx-archlinuxarm) project provides build and usage instructions for `Arch Linux ARM`.
+The [YAopenvfD](https://github.com/7Ji/YAopenvfD) project offers an alternative openvfd daemon implementation.
-- [13584452567](https://github.com/13584452567) is the pioneer for the `Rockchip` series of devices in this repository, having expanded support for numerous `Rockchip` devices like [EAIDK-610](https://github.com/ophub/amlogic-s9xxx-armbian/pull/991), [King3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1080), [TN3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1094), [Kylin3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1132), [ZCube1-Max](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1247), [tvi3315a](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1687), [xiaobao](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1698) and more, thanks to his sharing.
-Additionally, he remains the maintainer of specialized [kernels](https://github.com/13584452567/linux-6.6.y) for `Allwinner` devices like [TQC-A01](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1638).
-Having provided a wealth of tech support and solutions within [Discussions](https://github.com/ophub/amlogic-s9xxx-armbian/discussions/1634) and [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues) sections, he's made significant contributions to the development of the box circle.
+- [13584452567](https://github.com/13584452567) is the pioneer for `Rockchip` device support in this repository.
+Through his contributions, support was expanded for numerous `Rockchip` devices including [EAIDK-610](https://github.com/ophub/amlogic-s9xxx-armbian/pull/991), [King3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1080), [TN3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1094), [Kylin3399](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1132), [ZCube1-Max](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1247), [tvi3315a](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1687), [xiaobao](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1698), and more.
+He also maintains specialized [kernels](https://github.com/13584452567/linux-6.6.y) for `Allwinner` devices such as [TQC-A01](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1638), and has provided extensive technical support and solutions in [Discussions](https://github.com/ophub/amlogic-s9xxx-armbian/discussions/1634) and [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues), making significant contributions to the community.
-- [cooip-jm](https://github.com/cooip-jm) shares many Armbian, lxc, docker, AdGuard, etc. usage methods in his [wiki](https://github.com/cooip-jm/About-openwrt/wiki), recommended learning.
+- [cooip-jm](https://github.com/cooip-jm) shares many guides on Armbian, LXC, Docker, AdGuard, and other applications in his [wiki](https://github.com/cooip-jm/About-openwrt/wiki).
+Recommended reading.

 ## Links